zerolawtech/ZAP-Tech/docs/nftoken.rst

     Also emitted by ``NFToken.mint`` and ``NFToken.burn``.
 For minting the address of the sender will be ``0x00``, for burning it will be the address of the receiver.

+.. method:: NFToken.TransferRange(address indexed from, address indexed to, uint256 start, uint256 stop, uint256 amount)

+    Emitted whenever a token range is transferred via ``NFToken.transferRange``.

+    Emitted once for each range transferred during calls to ``NFToken.transfer`` and ``NFToken.transferFrom``.

+    Also emitted by ``NFToken.mint`` and ``NFToken.burn``.
+For minting the address of the sender will be ``0x00``, for burning it will be the address of the receiver.

 .. method:: TokenBase.Approval(address indexed tokenOwner, address indexed spender, uint256 tokens)

     Emitted when an approved transfer amount is set via ``NFToken.approve``.